Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 ![image](transaction_receipt.png)

 {{< callout warning >}}
-Reminder!
 If you get Error: "Not enough funds or gas"

 To properly send out transaction to the Ropsten test network with this sender's address, there must be adequate funds in this address to pay for the fees required to send out this transaction.
 Because Ropsten is a test network for development, we can fund ethereum addresses for free with test ether.
 There is a one IP address per day limit).